Adarsha-React/DeliveryPoint/README.md

   - Also, package-lock.json file will be created
   - this will be used to track the exact version of the packages and transitive dependencies information. - node_modules will have all the required packages code and that is why it huge in size.
   - If we have package.json and package-lock.json - we can re-create the node_modules. -
+  - Put all file names into .gitignore which can be re-generated and not to push to github.

+### Bundler - Parcel

+- Parcel is one of the Bundler like Webpack, Vite
+- Almost all bundler will do the similar jobs like
+  1. Development Build
+  2. Create Local host
+  3. HMR - Hot Module Replacement
+      - When we save on editor, automatically refresh the page on browser to reflect the changes.
+  4. File watcher algorithm (written in C++)
+  5. Image optimization
+  6. Bundling all files
+  7. Code splitting/chunking and Lazy loading
+  8. Minification - reducing the vairable/fuction names
+  9. Compressing the whole code to have less bundler size
+  10. Tree shaking - remove the unwanted/unused code while build
+  11. Separte Build for Dev and Production
+      - Production build will take more time

 ### Other information